M1KSZ/3-section-text/README.md

 Feel free to use it

-If you think you have better option contact me on my gmail: M1kZServices@gmail.com
+If you think you have better option, contact me on my gmail: M1kZServices@gmail.com